 The following is a company announcement issued by Hart Capital Partners (Europe) p.l.c. (the Company) pursuant to Rule 4.11.13 of the Prospects Rules.
-All parties forming part of the Hart Capital Group, i.e. Hart Capital Partners (Europe) p.l.c and Hart Capital Partners (UK) Limited will be referred to as 'the Group'.
+All parties forming part of the Hart Capital Group; Hart Capital Partners (Europe) p.l.c. and Hart Capital Partners (UK) Limited will be referred to as 'the Group'.

-Reference is made to the company announcement issued by the Company on the 24 April 2023 (HRT02) in which the Board of Directors announced that it was scheduled to meet on the 28 April 2023 to consider and, if deemed appropriate, approve the Company's Annual Report and the audited Consolidated Financial Statements for the period ended 31 December 2022.
+Reference is made to the company announcement issued by the Company on the 20 April 2024 (HRT08) in which the Board of Directors of the Company announced that it was scheduled to meet on the 29 April 2024:

+- 1. to consider and, if deemed appropriate, approve the Company's consolidated audited financial statements for the period ended 31 December 2023; and - 2. to consider the declaration of a final dividend to be recommended to the Company's annual general meeting.

-Today and as planned, the Company's Board of Directors met and approved the Annual Report and the audited Consolidated Financial Statements for the period ended 31 December 2022 and resolved that these be submitted for the approval of the shareholders at the Annual General Meeting.
+The Board of Directors of the Company approved the Annual Report and Consolidated Financial Statements for the period ended 31 December 2023 and resolved that these be submitted for the approval of the shareholders at the Annual General Meeting.
+The Directors do not recommend the distribution of a dividend and propose to transfer the profit for the year to reserves.

-The Board of Directors also authorised the publication of the Annual Report and the Consolidated Financial Statements which are available for viewing on the Company's website at www.hartcapitalpartners.mt.
+The Board of Directors has also authorised the publication of the Annual Report and Financial Statements for the financial year ended 31 December 2023 which is available for viewing on the Company's website at www.hartcapitalpartners.mt.

-Furthermore, the Company announces that its Annual General Meeting was also held on the 28 April 2023 during which:
+The Company announces that its Annual General Meeting was held on the 29 April 2024 at which: